NateSkiles/MyThai-Code-Summary/readme.md

     content = {'form': form}
     return render(request, 'MyThai/MyThai_add_dish.html', content)
 ```
 This block of code creates an object called form from the data the user's form POSTed.
-If the form is valid, the form is saved to the database
+If the form is valid, it is saved to the database

 ![Add Dish](https://github.com/NateSkiles/Python-Live-Project-Code-Summary/blob/main/images/add_dish.gif)